Ch Nisar likely to leave for US: Sources

 Earlier, In general elections 2018, former interior minister, Chaudhry Nisar has been defeated by PTIs candidate, in major constituency of Rawalpindi NA-59.According to preliminary and unofficial results of NA-59 Rawalpindi, PTIs candidate Ghulam Sarwar has defeated Chaudhry Nisar on this seat.

-Ghulam Sarwar of PTI succeeded with 89055 votes, while Chaudhry Nisar Ali Khan is following on the second position with 66369 votes.
+Ghulam Sarwar of PTI succeeded with 89055 votes, while Chaudhry Nisar Ali Khan is following on the second position with 66369 votes.—INP